 When you apply for any job, you should take a hard look at that job’s description.
 What exactly are they looking for?
 What skills does the person who holds that job need most?
 Is it flexibility or promptness?
 Is it technical skill?
 Once you figure that out, you can pull your best work for your resume.

 Read through the description carefully and be sure to underline any skills or job description qualities that you have a ton of experience with.

 Let’s take a look at this sample job description from Workable for an Office Manager:

-We are looking for an Office manager to organize and coordinate administration duties and office procedures.
-Your role is to create and maintain a pleasant work environment, ensuring high levels of organizational effectiveness, communication and safety.
+We are looking for an Office Manager to organize and coordinate administrative duties and office procedures.
+Your role is to create and maintain a pleasant work environment, ensuring high levels of organizational effectiveness, communication, and safety.

 Ultimately, the Office manager should be able to ensure the smooth running of the office and help to improve company procedures and day-to-day operation.

 So, I put a couple of things in bold throughout this job description.
 If I were crafting a resume for this job, I would take a look at all of these different words I just put in bold, and I would craft a resume with only relevant experience.